Incoming Ohio State students could see fee increases under new proposal

 The 6 percent hike for incoming in-state students brings the total cost of tuition and fees per year to $10,591 beginning in Spring 2018, compared to the $10,037 in tuition and fees for students already enrolled this fall.

-University officials said the tuition and fee increase now associated with the four-year guaranteed price is aimed at helping families plan for the cost of a college education.
+University officials said this is not a tuition increase but instead an additional fee now associated with a four-year guaranteed price aimed at helping families plan attend for the cost of a college education.
 If approved, it would mean an extra $550 in attendance cost each year for incoming first-years at main campus.

 On top of instructional fee increases, Ohio State is also planning to increase dining fees by 3 percent, making the most common meal plan $3,895 for the year.
 The housing fee will also increase 3 percent, bringing the cost of a year of living on campus to $8,112.